diegojava/loan-simulator/README.md

 ## Install JSON-SERVER library

-Run the command `npm i json-server` to install the fake REST API
+Run the command `npm i json-server` to install the fake REST API, Then run this command `json-server --watch db.json`

 ## Development server